Website hosting is a topic for a book all to itself but here are my rules of thumb that might help when choosing a hosting provider:

-- Don’t use a company that offers unlimited anything – you’ll find that there’s always small print that means the opposite in their “Fair Use Policy” or Terms & Conditions.
+- Don’t use a company that offers unlimited anything – it’s rarely true.
+You’ll find that there’s always limitations in small print that means the opposite – look at their “Fair Use Policy” or Terms & Conditions.

 - Don’t use a company that advertises on TV – these are rarely good suppliers to work with as they tend focus on mass market and their business is often a low quality “numbers game”.